stripe-samples/checkout-uk-bacs-debit-setup/README.md

-# Accept payments with Stripe Checkout and Bacs Direct Debit
+# Setup for future payments with Stripe Checkout and Bacs Direct Debit

-Building a payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.
+Building a payment information and mandate collection form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.

 We built [Checkout](https://stripe.com/docs/payments/checkout) to do that work for you so now you can focus on building the best storefront experience for your customers.